portsoc/hangman-in-branches/README.md

 ## Todo

 Our to-do list at the moment is focusing mainly on the implementation of the server.
-We will later add more features to the client (e.g., CSS styling):
+We will later add more features to the client (e.g., CSS):

 - [ ] We still have not satisfied one of the core requirements of displaying how many moves it took to win as a score.